irddy/StayPositive/README.md

 This was a HackerRank/codemotion challenge exercise.

-# The program initially requests the user for the size of the array.
+ The program initially requests the user for the size of the array.

-#
-# The second input requests the user to input a sequence of digits to populate the array.
+ The second input requests the user to input a sequence of digits to populate the array.

-# The program will output a single number.
+ The program will output a single number.

-### EXPLENATION ###
+### EXPLANATION ###

 Suppose that the array the user provided is something like the following.